Qualify for an Election

 - Registered Voter: you are a qualified elector (registered voter) in the jurisdiction where you qualify to run for office;

-- you are not currently under an order of imprisonment for conviction of a felony and are not prohibited from qualifying as a candidate for conviction of a felony pursuant to Article I, Section 10 of the Constitution of Louisiana (Expungement of a felony is not an exception to the law.
+- Felony Conviction: you are not currently under an order of imprisonment for conviction of a felony and are not prohibited from qualifying as a candidate for conviction of a felony pursuant to Article I, Section 10 of the Constitution of Louisiana (Expungement of a felony is not an exception to the law.
 Only a governor's pardon or a pardon by the officer of the state, nation or government, or country having such authority to pardon in the place of conviction and sentence exempt a person from being disqualified to run for office.
 Additionally, an exception applies when 15 years after the date of completion of the sentence of the felony has lapsed);

 - Taxes: if you are a candidate for any office other than U.S. senator or representative you must have filed federal and state income tax returns for each of the previous five tax years, have filed for an extension of time for filing either your federal or state income tax return or both, or was not required to file either a federal or state income tax return or both;

 - Campaign Finance: you acknowledge that you are subject to the provisions of the Campaign Finance Disclosure Act if you are a candidate for any office other than U.S. senator, representative or member of a committee of a political party and that you do not owe any outstanding fines, fees or penalties pursuant to the Campaign Finance Disclosure Act, if any were previously due;